-Chancellor Rishi Sunak has announced a raft of new measures to continue supporting small businesses during the pandemic, including the extension of the application deadline for all of its emergency loan schemes to the end of the year.
+Chancellor Rishi Sunak has announced a raft of new measures to continue supporting small businesses during the pandemic, including the extension of the application deadline for all of its emergency loan schemes to the end of November.

 The four schemes comprise the coronavirus business interruption loan scheme (CBILS), the coronavirus large business interruption loan scheme (CLBILS), the bounce back loan scheme (BBLS) and the future fund.

 Sunak’s Winter Economy Plan, announced in parliament, also confirmed that BBLS and CBILS loans can now be extended from six to 10 years.

 Additionally, he introduced Pay As You Grow – an extension to BBLS to give businesses more time and flexibility to repay their loans.

 As well as the loan extension, businesses can now choose to make interest-only payments and can apply to suspend repayments altogether for six months.

 No business taking up Pay As You Grow will see their credit rating affected as a result.

 Sunak (pictured) also confirmed that the government guarantee on CBILS loans will be extended for up to 10 years, which he said will make it easier for lenders to give people more time to repay.

 The chancellor added that the Treasury is staring work on a new, successor loan programme, set to begin in January 2021.

 “Over the last six months, we’ve supported business with tens of billions of pounds of tax deferrals and generous, government-backed loans,” Sunak said.